joelhawksley/identity/components/slides.md

 ^ And make sure it fails.

+---

 ^ So how might we ensure color is one of our expected values?

-^ We're in Rails, so that's a solved problem:
+^ We're in Rails, so that's a solved problem: ActiveModel validations!

 ---